SPJ Florida Board of Directors Meeting

 Abbi makes a motion to end the meeting, Dori seconds it.
 All in favor, and the meeting is officially over.

-Minutes will be approved at an upcoming meeting.
+Minutes approved at Aug.
+30 meeting.